paytm-temp/deepseek-using-vllm-on-eks/README.md

 <details>
   <summary>Click to deploy with Neuron based Instances</summary>

-  To deploy with Neuron-based instances, you will first have to build the container image to run vLLM with those instances.

   ``` bash
   # Before Adding Neuron support we need to build the image for the vllm deepseek neuron based deployment.
   # Let's start by cloning the official vLLM repo and using its official Docker image with the neuron drivers installed